 The Elrom case deals with the “imputation of income,” which allows a court to treat a party as if they earn more income than they have reported that they earn.
 Courts may impute income for the purposes of determining a child support payment calculation if a party is, without good reason, unemployed or underemployed.

 Here, the Court cited case law showing that those child support guidelines apply to alimony.
 Further, the court held that it could impute income to a party that is employed full-time, quoting Arribi v.
 Arribi, the court stated “[o]ne cannot find himself in, and choose to remain in, a position where he has diminished or no earning capacity and expect to be relieved of or to be able to ignore the obligations of support to one’s family.”

 In the Elrom case, the court found that the Defendant misrepresented his income because he only included partial earnings, excluding income from consulting services and royalties.
 The trial judge found that the Defendant’s credibility was lacking due to those omissions.
 Further, the court found that the Defendant was underemployed, as a large portion of his employment had recently been terminated.
 It found that the imputed income of $230,731 was proper.

 The Plaintiff, on the other hand, was unemployed at the time of the trial.
 Her testimony and the evidence showed that she was the primary caregiver of the couple’s two young children, one of whom had special needs, which limited the Plaintiff’s employment opportunities.
 The court therefore agreed that imputing her last full-time salary of $80,640 was proper, as her current situation would not allow for her to make her former, higher salary.

-If you are divorcing and are concerned with the process of calculating alimony payments, please call Peter Van Aulen a New Jersey divorce lawyer for a free comprehensive in office consultation.
+If you are divorcing and are concerned with the process of calculating alimony payments, please call Peter Van Aulen a New Jersey divorce lawyer for a free initial consultation.

 Elrom v.
 Elrom, 439 N.J.
 Super.
 424 (App.
 Div.
 2015)